Statistical link between Bell nonlocality and uncertainty relations

 Here, we build the statistical link between these two features in standard Bell tests.
 We introduce the proposed inequalities that involve statistical characteristics of local observables rather than abstract entropic quantities or monogamy relations.
 In quantum theory, there are upper bounds on Bell-type inequalities and lower bounds on the sums or products of variances in the uncertainty relations.
 To strike a balance, we propose the upper bound of Bell nonlocality strength in terms of the variances and expectation values of the local measurement outcomes.
 A few remarks on uncertainty relations are in order.
 In the Bell test of a specific Bell inequality, each observer random measures incompatible observables, and thus can also test local uncertainty relations.
 Here, we focus on the conventional uncertainty relations based on the sum of variances of the measurement results \cite{M3,M4,M5,M6,M7} since those in terms of the product of the variances can be null and thus become trivial even for incompatible observables.
 Given the observables $A$\ and $B$ on a single quantum system with the state $\left\vert \psi\right\rangle $, the local uncertainty concerns the lower bound of the root of the local sum of the variance square (RLSoVS) $(\bigtriangleup A)^{2}+(\bigtriangleup B)^{2}$, which can be expressed in terms of quantities such as $\left\langle \psi\left\vert \lbrack A\text{, }B]\right\vert \psi\right\rangle $, $\left\langle \psi^{\perp}\left\vert A+iB\right\vert \psi\right\rangle $, $\bigtriangleup(A+B)$ that, however, cannot be measured directly \cite{M3, M4,M5}.
 On the other hand, regarding $\left\vert \psi\right\rangle $ as a state vector of a composite quantum system, the observables $A$\ and $B$ are used in the Bell test, and therefore each observer can obtain RLSoVS and evaluate the correlation strength between the measurement observables.
 Hence, the joint uncertainty as the product of RLSoVS and Bell nonlocality can be\ linked using the statistics of local observables.
-It will be shown that the upper bound (lower bound) of the nonlocal amount (joint uncertainty) is proportional to the joint uncertainty (nonlocal amount).
-Qualitatively, the result indicates that a specific amount of joint uncertainty is required to achieve a certain nonlocality, and hence a larger amount of joint uncertainty allows for a higher degree of nonlocality.
+Qualitatively speaking, our study shows that a specific amount of joint uncertainty is required to achieve a certain nonlocality, and hence a larger amount of joint uncertainty allows for a higher degree of nonlocality.

 The Aharonov-Vaidman identity is an important mathematical tool to establish the statistical link between Bell nonlocality and uncertainty relations.
 We review the Aharonov-Vaidman identity as follows.
 Given a Hermitian operator $A$ on a Hilbert space $\mathcal{H}$. and a vector $\left\vert \psi \right\rangle \in\mathcal{H}$, the Aharonov-Vaidman identity reads \cite{AV, AV2}